 In actual operation as a traction motor the induction machine is more efficient and has a substantial advantage because it can be de-excited when it is not producing torque, eliminating electrical loss in that condition.
 Since those losses are present only when, and to the extent, the induction motor is producing torque, hybrid vehicles are expected to be more efficient when induction machines are used for the drive motor.

 Rare-earth material costs can be up to several orders of magnitude more expensive than common steel and copper typically found in IM [Figure 1].
 The reduced volume of an AFIM further lowers material costs compared to a conventional radial flux IM.
-A reduction in motor material costs not only improves Hybrid and electric vehicle profitability but also facilitates the long term trend towards multi-motor EV powertrain architectures ie. twin and quad motor AWD.
+A reduction in motor material costs not only improves Hybrid and electric vehicle profitability but also facilitates the long term trend towards multi-motor EV powertrain architectures ie. dual and quad motor AWD.